Skip to main content

 Will an extension add value to my Camden home?

 Nationwide Building Society (October 2025) found that adding a double bedroom can lift a home's value by about 13%, and a full loft conversion plus extension by up to 24%.
-On a Camden median of £920,000, that's roughly £119,600 to £220,800 of capital uplift.
+On a Camden average of £920,000, that's roughly £119,600 to £220,800 of capital uplift.
 Final return depends on the local market, the type of buyer in Camden, and your extension's specification.

 Can I live in my home during the extension build?